freqtrade/freqtrade/docs/data-analysis.md

 ```

-This will allow you to drill deeper into your backtest results, and perform analysis which would make the regular backtest-output unreadable.
+This will allow you to drill deeper into your backtest results, and perform analysis which would make the regular backtest-output very difficult to digest due to information overload.

-If you have some ideas for interesting / helpful backtest data analysis ideas, please submit a PR so the community can benefit from it.
+If you have some ideas for interesting / helpful backtest data analysis ideas, please submit a Pull Request so the community can benefit from it.

 ## Live data

-To analyze the trades your bot generated, you can load them to a DataFrame as follwos:
+To analyze the trades your bot generated, you can load them to a DataFrame as follows:

 ``` python
 from freqtrade.data.btanalysis import load_trades_from_db